-If you hope to gain compensation over medical malpractice, working with an experienced medical malpractice lawyer in Virginia is necessary.
+If you hope to gain compensation over medical malpractice, working with an experienced medical malpractice lawyer Virginia is necessary.
 Medical malpractice is one of the most complex fields of personal injury law.

-Once your attorney has built a case and collected evidence, they’ll need to engage an expert medical witness.
+Once your personal injury attorney has built a case and collected evidence, they’ll need to engage an expert medical witness.
 This is an important and necessary step in the legal process of proving medical negligence.